Memphis’s Penny Hardaway gets his first tourney win and a shot to shock Gonzaga

-But ninth-seeded Memphis, which had overwhelmed eighth-seeded Boise State with its size and physicality in the first half, steadied itself down the stretch to claim a 64-53 victory in the West regional at Portland’s Moda Center.
+But ninth-seeded Memphis, which had overwhelmed eighth-seeded Boise State with its size and physicality in the first half, steadied itself down the stretch to claim a 64-53 victory in the West Region at Portland’s Moda Center.
 Hardaway, who played for Memphis in the 1992 and 1993 tournaments before returning to coach in 2018, hugged senior point guard Alex Lomax and lightly clapped his hands.
 There was no joyous smile or fist pump as he walked around the court in a bit of a daze.

 “I was anxious to get it started,” Hardaway said.
 “It’s just a relief.
 Very satisfying.
 You know how big this is for our city, our school.
 To get your first win, it’s a run of emotions that’s going through your body.”

-Memphis has garnered attention in recent years for its successful recruitments of five-star prospects like Emoni Bates and Jalen Duren, but it was Lomax, a senior guard playing in his first NCAA tournament, who keyed the victory.
+Memphis has garnered attention in recent years for its successful recruiting of five-star prospects such as Emoni Bates and Jalen Duren, but it was Lomax, a senior guard playing in his first NCAA tournament, who keyed the victory.
 Late in the first half, the Memphis native sprained his left ankle by landing on an opponent’s foot while making a three-pointer.
-The injury left him grimacing in pain and hobbling to the sidelines.
+The injury left him grimacing in pain and hobbling to the sideline.

 Lomax returned after halftime to hit a pair of critical free throws and come up with a decisive steal in the closing minutes, setting up Duren for a layup during a scramble underneath Memphis’s basket.
 Hardaway hailed Lomax, who limped his way to nine points, five rebounds and five assists, as “the heart and soul” of the Tigers.